ryancurrah/gomodbump/README.md

   pull_request:
     title: Updating go.mod dependencies
     description: Updating go.mod dependencies
-    strategy: batch                                # Enabling the batch strategy will ensure we do not overwhelm CI by slowing updating modules (Not implemented yet)
+    strategy: batch                                # Enabling the batch strategy will ensure we do not overwhelm CI by slowly updating modules (Not implemented yet)
     batch_size: 1                                  # Number of pull requests to open at a time
     batch_delay: 1m                                # Delay in seconds, minutes, hours between pull request batches
     auto_merge: true                               # Will automatically merge the pull request if it is mergeable.
 This enables stateful

   bitbucket_server:
-    # BITBUCKET_SERVER_USERNAME environment variable required
+    # BITBUCKET_SERVER_USERNAME env var required
-    # BITBUCKET_SERVER_PASSWORD environment variable required
+    # BITBUCKET_SERVER_PASSWORD env var required
     url: http://127.0.0.1:7990/rest                # URL of the bitbucket server, must have /rest appended
     project_key: GO                                # Bitbucket project key to scan for repositories
-    clone_type: http                               # Only http clone type support at the moment, later ssh may be supprted
+    clone_type: http                               # Only http clone type support at the moment, later ssh may be supported

 vcs:
   git:
-    # GIT_USERNAME environment variable required
+    # GIT_USERNAME env var required
-    # GIT_PASSWORD environment variable required
+    # GIT_PASSWORD env var required
     source_branch: updating-go-modules             # Name of the source branch to create the current datetime is always appended
     target_branch: master                          # Name of the target branch to create the branch from and pull request against
     commit_message: Updating go.mod dependencies